The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 How big is an Alaskan moose?

 The Alaskan moose is also popularly referred to as the giant moose.
-This animal earned itself the name ‘giant moose’ from its extremely huge size.
+This animal earned itself the name ‘giant moose’ from its huge size.
 It is the largest subspecies in North America.

 Generally, males are the biggest among the Alaska moose.
 The male Alaskan moose has a height of 6.9 feet at shoulder length.
 The female Alaskan moose can grow up to 6 feet tall at shoulder length.